Samanthreddy1/portfolio/README.md

-hello everu one
+hello every one
-my mslef msr
+my mslef msr from karimnagar